prostate_cancer_Banner

 At the time, prostate cancer advocates objected strongly, warning it would result in many more men diagnosed de novo metastatic, and ultimately more disease specific deaths.

 Sadly, we have seen this manifested, especially with respect to younger men.
 AnCan clearly sees the trend along with a lack of support for the particular needs expressed by younger men living with advanced prostate cancer.
-Along with our partner, UsTOO, we have established an Under-60 Advanced Prostate Cancer Virtual Group to address these needs.
+We have established an Under-60 Advanced Prostate Cancer Virtual Group to address these needs.
 Caregivers welcome.

 2nd Thursday of each month at 7 pm Eastern in The Barniskis Room (222-583-973)